 The largest risk is "deficiencies in ability to care" (see figure 10).
-This is a broad category and encompasses four areas of concern, which are described in more detail below.10 The second largest risk for mothers is mental health issues - over half of all mothers are described with these challenges.11 These are cases where the parent exhibits mental health issues such as self-harm and suicidality, or where the parent has mental illnesses such as anxiety, depression, schizophrenia, and personality disorders.
+This is a broad category and encompasses four areas of concern, which are described in more detail below.
+The second largest risk for mothers is mental health issues - over half of all mothers are described with these challenges.
+These are cases where the parent exhibits mental health issues such as self-harm and suicidality, or where the parent has mental illnesses such as anxiety, depression, schizophrenia, and personality disorders.
 Some diagnoses are temporary while others reflect permanent issues.
 More than one in ten fathers have been described as having mental health issues.

 Almost half of the mothers have subjected their child to risks (often physical) or been unable to protect the child from risks posed by outsiders to the family.
-The same applies to fathers in 22% of all judgments.12 Four out of ten mothers have had previous children in public care, as have 14% of fathers.
+The same applies to fathers in 22% of all judgments.
+Four out of ten mothers have had previous children in public care, as have 14% of fathers.
 Substance misuse is next in line in prevalence of risks, for almost four in ten mothers and over two in ten fathers.

-10 Code subcategories: "Parenting insufficiencies, chaotic lifestyle, housing issues, and financial issues" (Code 39: Deficiencies in ability to care).
+&lt;sup>10 Code subcategories: "Parenting insufficiencies, chaotic lifestyle, housing issues, and financial issues" (Code 39: Deficiencies in ability to care).

-11 Code description: "Cases where father/mother have a clear defined mental health issue.
+&lt;sup>11 Code description: "Cases where father/mother have a clear defined mental health issue.
 Psychiatric disorders like, anxiety, depression, schizophrenia and other personality disorders.
 Includes also self-harm and suicidality.
 Some diagnoses are more temporary and other more permanent.
 The key is that mental health problems are included as a risk factor in Nemnds assessment.
 This means also that Court/Board express concern regarding mother/father mental health" (Code 36: Mental health).

-12 Code description: "Can include risks posed by others outside the family, sexual risks, etc. that the parent fails to protect the child from" (Code 41: Risk of harm/failure to protect)
+&lt;sup>12 Code description: "Can include risks posed by others outside the family, sexual risks, etc. that the parent fails to protect the child from" (Code 41: Risk of harm/failure to protect)

 Almost every third mother has been in public care herself or had substantial child protection involvement in her own childhood.
-Almost 30% of mothers have been described as having a learning difficulty or other cognitive issues, ranging from severe learning difficulties to reduced cognitive function.13 One in ten fathers have been described with the same.
+Almost 30% of mothers have been described as having a learning difficulty or other cognitive issues, ranging from severe learning difficulties to reduced cognitive function.
+One in ten fathers have been described with the same.

-A smaller portion of mothers and fathers have been described in the judgments as exhibiting aggressive behavior14 towards their partner and family, or others like social workers, teachers, health care professionals, a lack of interest in the child15, or displaying domestic violence.16 Some are described as unable to cope with the additional needs of a vulnerable child,17 committing crimes or getting/being convicted or incarcerated,18 having physical challenges19 (chronic illnesses or physical disabilities) or having uncertainties regarding their residence status in the country.20 the possibility to do so, or explicitly stated that he is not interested" (Code 40: Lack of interest in child).
+A smaller portion of mothers and fathers have been described in the judgments as exhibiting aggressive behavior towards their partner and family, or others like social workers, teachers, health care professionals, a lack of interest in the child, or displaying domestic violence.
+Some are described as unable to cope with the additional needs of a vulnerable child, committing crimes or getting/being convicted or incarcerated, having physical challenges (chronic illnesses or physical disabilities) or having uncertainties regarding their residence status in the country.

-13 Code description: "Cases where mother/father has clear cognitive limitations.
+&lt;sup>13 Code description: "Cases where mother/father has clear cognitive limitations.
 This can range from severe learning difficulties to reduced cognitive function.
 It is often referred to WAIS tests, other IQ and ability tests when these limitations are to be investigated, and the score is below normal range" (Code 37: Cognitive issues).

-14 Code description: "Parental aggression (in the absence of established violence).
-Often also towards social workers, teachers, health care professionals, etc. and seen as a risk factor also for the child" (Code 45: Parental aggressive behavior) 15 Code description: "Parent, often a father, who has not shown any interest in the child, e.g. no contact or visitation despite
+&lt;sup>14 Code description: "Parental aggression (in the absence of established violence).
+Often also towards social workers, teachers, health care professionals, etc. and seen as a risk factor also for the child" (Code 45: Parental aggressive behavior) Code description: "Parent, often a father, who has not shown any interest in the child, e.g. no contact or visitation despite